thomasschafer/trading-bot/README.md

 This project is an automated trading system that trades cryptocurrencies on the Binance exchange.
 By default it trades **BTCUSDT**, but all pairs on the exchange can be traded.

+The project contains a number of pre-built trading strategies, located inside **`strategies.py`**.
+The default strategy uses an LSTM neural network, which has been trained on all available 1-minute BTCUSDT data from Binance (around 3 years worth in total).

-Prices and executed trades are visualised in an automatically updating chart.
+Prices and executed trades are visualised in an automatically updating chart, allowing for easy monitoring of positions.
 Minute by minute candle data is continually appended to a CSV for analysis, alongside a log of trades and account balances to track profitability.

 Please read the disclaimer before trading using this bot.